Semantic conventions for CICD metrics

 ValueDescriptionStability

 closedClosed means the merge request has been closed without merging.
-This can happen for various reasons, such as the changes being deemed unnecessary, the issue being resolved in another way, or the author deciding to withdraw the request.Experimental
+This can happen for various reasons, such as the changes being deemed unnecessary, the issue being resolved in another way, or the author deciding to withdraw the request.Development

 Metric: vcs.change.time_to_approval